goerz/git-repos/README.markdown

       --status              Run 'git status' on unclean repositories --all                 Report about all found git repos.
-By default, only repos that are not clean, have stashes, local unmerged branches, or are out of sync, are reported --remote              Disregard all repos that do not have least one remote defined
+By default, only repos that are not clean, have stashes, local unmerged branches, or are out of sync, have any details reported about them.
+      --remote              Disregard all repos that do not have least one remote defined
       --local               Disregard all repos that have any remote defined